mhakman/osx-cocoa-odbc/readme.markdown

 * OdbcDocumentation - generates the documentation
 * OdbcExample - builds Cocoa Core Data application using Odbc
 * OdbcTests - performs unit tests of the framework
+* TestConnect - tests connection to an ODBC data source

 #Example console application#